 “I will.
 Same to your mom and dad,” she shouted after me.
-When I turned to wave, I saw her wipe away her tears, and go back inside carrying her little tree.
+When I turned to wave, I saw her wipe away her tears, and go back inside carrying her little tree, giggling.

-I did make it through the door and as the days passed, I found myself more alone than I had been in Brantford as my family shunned me over Christmas.
+I did make it through the door and as the days passed, I found myself alone.
+My family shunned me over Christmas.
 I was not invited to my sister’s home for the family dinner, and my father didn’t speak to me.
-I was left alone.
 I felt that I shouldn’t have come home seeking solace.
 They didn’t want me.

-Of course, I was running away.
-It was my modes operandi.
-Perhaps I sensed that I had nothing left within me with which to stay and fight for a place at my family’s table so I decided to flee.
+Of course, I was running away, my modes operandi.
+Perhaps I sensed that I had nothing left within me with which to stay and fight for a place at my family’s table, so I decided to flee.
 As I prepared for that New Year’s Eve flight to London, England, I cried as I packed, unpacked and then repacked my suitcases several times.
 My devastated heart underwent a tug-of-war.
-I felt that though I had to leave, something within me told me that I needed to stay.
+I felt that though I had to leave, something within told me that I needed to stay.
 My dad came into my room.
 Undoubtedly, my mother had sent him in.
 He held me in his sturdy arms.

 “You don’t need to go, Ange,” he said to me.
 Those were the only words he had spoken to me since I’d arrived home.

 “Yes, I do, Dad.
 I need to go.”
-It was then that I packed my cases one last time and left for my New Year’s Eve flight.
+With that declaration I packed my cases one last time and left for my New Year’s Eve flight.
 On December 31st, 1995, I flew to London, England toasting the New Year in two different time zones with champagne and tears.
 I didn’t know why I was so weepy.
 New Year’s Eve was my wedding anniversary.
 That could have been why I was crying, but I wasn’t sure.

 In England, I stayed with one of my cousins and her husband.
-Cousin Christiane was the daughter of my father’s oldest sister, Murrin Griffin.
-Murrin had had Christiane out-of-wedlock after the Second World War.
-She had had an affair with a married man from the Isle of Barra and once she became pregnant with her daughter, the man returned to his wife and family on Barra, leaving Murrin to deal with the pregnancy alone in 1955 Glasgow, Scotland.
+Cousin Christianna was the daughter of my father’s sister, Murrin Griffin.
+Murrin had had Christianna out-of-wedlock after the Second World War.
+She had had an affair with a married man from the Isle of Barra and once she became pregnant with her daughter, the man returned to his wife and family on Barra, leaving Murrin to deal with the pregnancy alone in 1950s Scotland.
 When her own family learned that she was expecting, Murrin was shunned by the Griffins.
-I personally knew what it felt like to be exiled by my own blood.
-I didn’t know my cousin, Christiane.
-She had grown up not knowing any family, excommunicated by my father’s mother, our grandmother, Cecelia Griffin, just as my own sisters had always shunned me.
-I reached out to Christiane, my cousin overseas, because I had no sense of family at home.
+I personally knew what it felt like to be exiled by that blood.
+I didn’t know my cousin, Christianna.
+She had grown up not knowing any family, excommunicated by my father’s mother, our grandmother, Cecilia Griffin, just as my own sisters had always shunned me.
+I reached out to Christianna, my cousin overseas, because I had no sense of family at home.

 I landed on January 1st, 1996.
-Christiane’s husband picked me up at the airport and drove me to their charming, little cottage in Croydon, where my cousin awaited my arrival.
-She wasn’t very welcoming as I walked through her front door and I felt that perhaps she didn’t want me there.
-As time passed we did come to know one another, and Christiane proved to be that comforting older sister I’d never had in my own big sister.
+Christianna’s husband picked me up at the airport and drove me to their charming, little cottage in Croydon, where my cousin awaited my arrival.
+She wasn’t very welcoming as I walked through her front door and I felt that perhaps she didn’t want me in her home either.
+As time passed, we did come to know one another, and Christianna proved to be that comforting older sister I’d never had in my own big sister.
 She and I went out together in London.
 She took me to Harrods and her favourite haunts about town.
 On one occasion, we hopped on a red double-decker and one of my bags blocked the aisle.
 A man struggled to get over it as he disembarked and he muttered something under his breath, which I didn’t hear but my big cousin did.

 “She’s only just arrived from Canada!”
-Christiane shouted across the bus in her classy, Scottish BBC voice.
-Then she added, “Bastard!”
+Christianna shouted across the bus in her classy, Scottish BBC voice.
+“Bastard!!”

-My cousin and I stayed at the exclusive apartment of her husband’s old auntie in the wealthiest area of London around the corner from Harrods.
+My cousin and I stayed for a weekend at the exclusive apartment of her husband’s old auntie in the wealthiest area of London around the corner from Harrods.
 The old woman had all of her groceries sent round from Harrods.
-As I looked in her cupboards, all I saw was Harrods’ fare in tins and packages.
+As I looked in her cupboards all I saw was Harrods’ fare in tins and packages.
 The bathroom, like the rest of the flat, was luxurious.
 There was a white, oval whirlpool bathtub in the washroom, and my cousin insisted that I treat myself to a soak in it.
 From the tub I could see Jaguars and BMWs lining the cobble walkway beyond the windows.
-I thought how I could get used to such a lifestyle.
-Living in London in such a place would be a dream.
-More than that, however, I was swathed in the love of my big cousin.
-Christiane was willing to give me the love and support I needed to start over there because like me she was hungry for family.
+My big cousin was willing to give me the love and support I needed to start over there because like me she was hungry for family.

 I still struggled to believe that I had truly seen the visitor who I was only just beginning to characterize as an angel.
 I didn’t believe folk could see such things, but in childhood I had been told that I had a guardian angel, everyone had.
 After the October angel’s visit, I started to view life differently, and felt assured that we were not alone in our struggles.
 Christ was alive and invested in the well-being of people on earth, and He would intervene to draw us close to Him in love.

 I buttoned my jacket collar against the January chill, walked to the train station’s bookshop and bought a postcard with a red double-decker bus on it.
 I wrote: England is the wrong place for you.
-I mailed it to myself, sending it to my parents’ Canadian address, as a reminder to me when I returned home in case I second-guessed the decision to return to London, Ontario at a later date.
-I knew then that I would resurrect my life in Canada, but first I yearned to see my Uncle Pádraic in Ireland where he had retired to the Griffin land in Donegal.
-I could talk to my Uncle Pádraic in ways my father and I never could.
+I mailed it to myself as a reminder when I returned home in case I second-guessed the decision to return to London, Ontario at a later date.
+I knew then that I would resurrect my life in Canada, but first I yearned to see my Uncle Frank in Ireland where he had retired to the Griffin land in Donegal.
+I could talk to my Uncle Frank in ways my father and I never could.
 Like my father, my uncle was a devout Catholic, and I worried what he would say about my divorce.
-My Uncle Pádraic had been a seminarian before marrying a Clydebank lass named Bridie.
+My Uncle Frank had been a seminarian before marrying a Clydebank lass named Bridie.
 I called my uncle to ask if I might come and see him, though I dreaded having to tell him of my divorce.

 “I’m on my own,” I answered.